Coastal to face Clemson-South Carolina loser Sunday at Noon

-In his nine seasons, Coastal's pitching staffs have led the Big South in ERA five times, ranked among the nation's top 20 five times and ranked among the nation's top 12 in fewest hits allowed per nine innings four times.
-Also, since the end of the 2008, a Chanticleer has sat atop the Big South career ERA list several times as Joey Haug (2007-08) finished with a 2.54 ERA, Anthony Meo (2009-11) finished with a 2.52 ERA and current record-holder Ryan Connolly (2010-13) finished with a 2.23 ERA.
+In his 10 seasons, Coastal's pitching staffs have led the Big South in ERA six times, ranked among the nation's top 20 five times and ranked among the nation's top 12 in fewest hits allowed per nine innings four times.
+Also, through 2016, six Chanticleers ranked among the league's top 11 in career ERA including Andrew Beckwith, Ryan Connolly, Anthony Meo, Joey Haug, Aaron Burke and Ben Smith.